timescale/promscale/docs/bare-metal-promscale-stack.md

 sudo service postgresql restart
 ```

-#### Making Promscale Extension Available (optional)
+#### Making Promscale Extension Available

-The Promscale extension contains support functions to improve performance of Promscale.
-While Promscale will run without it, adding this extension will support it to perfrom better.
+The Promscale extension is an integral component of the Promscale installation.

 Follow the steps to compile Promscale extension from source available on [Promscale extension page](https://github.com/timescale/promscale_extension).